RAG performance optimization

-If you encounter incomplete knowledge retrieval or inaccurate content while using the retrieval-augmented generation (RAG) feature in Alibaba Cloud Model Studio, this topic offers suggestions and examples to enhance RAG performance.
+If you encounter incomplete knowledge retrieval or inaccurate content with the retrieval-augmented generation (RAG) feature in Alibaba Cloud Model Studio, refer to the suggestions and examples in this topic to improve RAG performance.

-RAG is a technique that combines information retrieval with text generation.
+RAG (Retrieval-Augmented Generation) is a technique that combines information retrieval with text generation.
 It allows a model to use relevant information from an external knowledge base when generating answers.

 Its workflow includes several key stages, including parsing and chunking, vector storage, retrieval and recall, and answer generation.